You are here

 At its meeting in October 2003, the CCSBT agreed to invite countries with an interest in the fishery to participate in its activities as formal Cooperating Non-Members.
 Cooperating Non-Members participate fully in the business of the CCSBT but cannot vote.
 Acceptance as a Cooperating Non-Member requires adherence to the management and conservation objectives of the CCSBT and agreed catch limits.
 Cooperating Non-Member status is regarded as a transitional measure to full membership and accession to the Convention.

-The Philippines, South Africa and the European Union were formally accepted as Cooperating Non-Members on 2 August 2004, 24 August 2006 and 13 October 2006 respectively.
+The Philippines, South Africa and the European Union were formally accepted as Cooperating Non-Members on 2 August 2004 (with this status ceasing on 12 October 2017), 24 August 2006 and 13 October 2006 respectively.

 The European Union subsequently became a Member of the Extended Commission effective from 13 October 2015.
 South Africa joined the Commission on 15 February 2016.